bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 | Read(B) | 10 | 20 | 8 | 20 | |
 | Write(B) | 10 | 20 | 8 | **22** | **T1, B, 20** |

-The transaction completes and it saves the changes.
+The transaction completes, and it saves the changes.
 The transaction commits, which first flushes the transaction log to disk, then the changes are persisted to disk.

 | Operation | A (database) | B (database) | A (buffer) | B (buffer) | Transactional log |
 |---|---|---|---|---|---|